idbanham/WindowsServiceForEflow_Pub/README.md

 Open the Services tool, the services should be listed but not running. right click on a service to open the context menu and select start, the service should start sending data to IoT Hub via the EFLOW IoT Edge instance.
 Repeat for the other service instances.

 You can change other service parameters to set up auto-start and recovery options.

+ ## 9 Upgrading Service Code

+ 1. Manually stop the service instances, this could be done with a script (SC stop <service name>)
+ 2. Replace the .Exe
+ 3. Re-start the service instances, again this could be scripted